-Before your next hair color appointment, check out these photos of the most popular styles and ideas on how to flaunt black hair with red highlights.
+Before your next hair color appointment, check out these photos of the most popular styles and ideas for flaunting black hair with red highlights.

-Try maroon red on black hair if you want a subtle but beautiful hair transformation.
-A dark base will blend seamlessly into the maroon red color.
+Try maroon red on black hair for a subtle but beautiful hair transformation.
+A dark base will blend seamlessly into the maroon-red color.
 Adding warm tones will add dimension and shine to your hair!

 Try subtle dark red balayage highlights if you want contrast on your brunette hair.
 The ribbons of red will add depth and dimension to your locks!
-Style your hair with waves to show off your new hair hue.
+Style your hair with waves to show off your new black and red hair tones.

 Consider bright burgundy hair highlights if you want to stand out!
 Highlights of a rich burgundy will pair perfectly with a deep dark base.
-If you have a warm skin complexion, this hairstyle is perfect for you.
+If you have a warm skin complexion, this hairstyle is perfect.

 A deep red on black hair is ideal for women with tan skin tones.
 A deep red balayage on black hair will instantly give a glowing complexion.
 Try Alchemy by Davines for copper hair to maintain these rich red tones as a home treatment between salon visits.